Onestop-advanceAI/AML/README.md

 3. *Step 3*

 In the create new task page, click `schedule new cases` after uploading data file, setting task name and scheduled time.

 4, *Step 4*: Download the task result file when the task finishes.
 In the result file, you can get `caseId` for each data record.

+The alternative for *step 2* is to call execute the workflow created in **step 1** using OSP Open API [Workflow Submission](https://github.com/Onestop-advanceAI/APIRepostiroy/blob/master/open_apis/workflow_submit.md)

 ## Check Monitoring Result